markphip/devops/guide/PLUGINS.md

 --------------
 Next, let’s add our Jenkins server.
 On the left-hand side choose Jenkins and then click Add.
 The list of values to provide are the same as they are for TeamForge.
-Note that Continuum has to be able to talk to your Jenkins server if you want Continuum to be able to trigger jobs or retrieve information about build jobs from Jenkins.
+Note that we are configuring this plugin so that Continuum can trigger your build jobs and/or connect to your Jenkins server to read information from your build jobs.
+If your Jenkins servers are on a private network you need to either open up access to your Continuum server or explore an alternate workflow where Jenkins sends the information to Continuum.

 * **Name**: An alias or name to use to refer to this instance.
 It is very common to have many Jenkins servers, so this will become important when you